stephenkostas/liferay-docs/discover/portal/articles/02-building-a-site/02-creating-a-site/06-creating-navigation-menus.markdown

     <p>Creating A Site<br>Step 5 of 6</p>
 </div>

+You could have the greatest site in the multi-verse, but if users can't navigate it, it's all for naught.
+Fortunately @product@ provides extensive support for customizing your site's navigation.
+By default, pages are created in a flat hierarchy, and then pages can be arranged with Navigation Menus.
+Those menus can be displayed on pages using the Navigation Menu portlet, or embedded into a theme to customize their appearance.

-When creating sites, you'll likely encounter situations where you want to have multiple levels of navigation in different configurations.
+When creating sites, you may encounter situations where you want to have multiple levels of navigation displayed in different configurations.
 You can do this by "nesting" pages in a Navigation Menu or by creating a additional menu.
-In the default theme, nested pages will display when you mouseover the root page in the navigation menus, while Navigation Menus will display in a Navigation portlet as you configure it.
+In the default theme, nested pages will display when you mouseover the root page in the navigation menus.
+If you use Navigation Menus you can each one separately in a the widget.
 For your site, you want the Lunar Guides pages to be accesible on the *Lunar Guides* page but not from the top level nav, so Navigation Menus will work best.